hendraet/cddod/README.md

 ![ALT](architecture_cddod.png "Cddod architecture")*Cddod architecture followed in this work.
 Adapated from [[1]](https://arxiv.org/pdf/2003.13197.pdf)*

+# Acknowledgment

+The code in this repository was mainly developed by [Binoy Chacko](https://github.com/b-cko) as part of a project seminar.

 # Description
 The aim of this project is to train an object detector for detecting _text_ and